Opening up Open-World Tracking: Evaluation

 \PAR{OWTB vs. previous closed-world trackers.} Does a tracker designed for performing well in open-world tracking also work in the traditional closed-world scenario?
 To test this, we evaluate our OWTB on two previous tracking benchmarks, DAVIS unsupervised~\cite{Caelles19arXiv} and KITTI-MOTS~\cite{Voigtlaender19CVPR}.
-We choose DAVIS due to its similarity to our benchmark (see \Cref{sec:owtbench}), and KITTI-MOTS as it is the most commonly used MOTS benchmark.
-For DAVIS we use our own proposal-generation method.
-For KITTI-MOTS we use detections supplied by the benchmarks. \Cref{tab:closed-set-sota} compares our method with prior work.

-Despite not being tuned for these datasets, OWTB is competitive on both closed-world benchmarks.
-Note all other methods are specifically tuned for these benchmarks and the particular classes in the benchmark, reinforcing the strong generalization capability of our method.
+We summarize our findings and provide detailed results discussion in the supplementary.
+For DAVIS we use our own proposal-generation method and rank second (65.5 $\mathcal{J}$ \& $\mathcal{F}$), outperforming several recent methods~\cite{Ventura19CVPR,song2018pyramid,wang2019learning,gowda2020alba,zhou2020matnet,Athar20eccv}, except UnOVOST, all fine-tuned for segmenting dominantly moving regions (67.9 $\mathcal{J}$ \& $\mathcal{F}$).
+On KITTI-MOTS we use public detections supplied by the benchmark and compare to TrackR-CNN~\cite{Voigtlaender19CVPR} ($56.5/41.9$ HOTA) and recent PointTrack~\cite{xu20ECCV} ($61.9/54.4$ HOTA), that use the same detection set.
+Our OWTB outperforms both methods for the \textit{car} class ($64.0$ HOTA) and ranks second for the \textit{pedestrian} class ($52.7$ HOTA) All other methods are specifically tuned for the benchmarks and the classes, reinforcing the strong generalization capability of our method.